Home Warranty Coverage for Energy-Efficient Appliances & Systems

 See what plans you qualify for in less than 2 minutes

 This guide breaks down exactly how home warranties handle energy-efficient and eco-friendly technology in 2026, from what's covered and what's not, to which providers offer the strongest green upgrade options.
+With the federal 25C heat pump tax credit having expired at the end of 2025, your warranty coverage matters more than ever for protecting high-efficiency equipment.
 Whether you're protecting an existing efficient system or planning a future upgrade, understanding these coverage details could save you thousands.

 Key Pinch Points

-• Most home warranties cover the mechanical parts of Energy Star appliances, not specialty eco features
+• Most home warranties cover mechanical parts of efficient appliances, not eco-specialty features

-• Solar panels and collectors are almost universally excluded from standard home warranty plans
+• Solar panels and collectors remain almost universally excluded from standard plans

 What Home Warranties Actually Cover for Energy-Efficient Appliances

 Home warranties are designed to protect against the cost of unexpected repairs and replacements when major appliances or systems break down due to normal wear and tear.
-But as more homes shift toward energy-efficient technology — think heat pumps, tankless water heaters, induction cooktops, and Energy Star–rated refrigerators — a critical question emerges: does your warranty keep up?
+But as more homes shift toward energy-efficient technology like heat pumps, tankless water heaters, induction cooktops, and Energy Star refrigerators, a critical question emerges: does your warranty keep up?

 The short answer is: it depends heavily on your provider and plan tier.
 Many modern home warranties are expanding to cover energy-efficient and smart appliances, but this is far from universal.
-Most standard plans cover the mechanical and electrical components of a covered appliance regardless of whether it's an efficient model — meaning they'll cover the compressor on an Energy Star refrigerator the same way they'd cover a standard one.
+Most standard plans cover the mechanical and electrical components of a covered appliance regardless of whether it's an efficient model.
+This means they'll cover the compressor on an Energy Star refrigerator the same way they'd cover a standard one.
 What they typically won't do automatically is replace a broken standard unit with a new energy-efficient equivalent.

 Here's a general breakdown of what's typically included vs. excluded for energy-efficient appliances: